Here is a detailed, 27-step ISO 9001 implementation guide.

-You might be implementing ISO 9001 in a small company or a large organization; but in all cases the stages of implementation are identical.
+You might be a small company or a large organization; but in all cases the stages of ISO 9001 implementation are identical.
 The process is the same.

 - Top Management Buy-in & Financial Commitment